lsferreira42/hnpes/README.md

 - **Number of results to show**: Set the number of results to display in the popup.
 Default is 3.
 - **Number of pagination pages to follow**: Set the number of pagination pages to fetch from Hacker News.
 Default is 1.
+- **Debug function**: Check it for the extension to post the response from algolia to http://localhost:8080/debug

 To configure these options: